TAX EFFICIENT STRUCTURES

 Prospectus preparation and completion of Exchange forms

-- RDTOH (Refundable Dividend Tax On Hand) – RDTOH is pool of tax already paid on dividends received in a private company.
-Once a dividend is paid from the private company to a shareholder, a refund of the RDTOH is triggered, which means the shareholder pays tax on the dividend received.
+- RDTOH (Refundable Dividend Tax On Hand) – RDTOH is a pool of tax already paid on dividends and other non-active income received in a private company.
+Once a dividend is paid from a private company to a shareholder, a refund of the RDTOH is triggered, which means the shareholder must pay taxes on the dividend received.
 The use of a PPC can trigger the RDTOH refund and defer any taxes payable by the shareholder.
 This can result in a substantial tax refund, depending on the size of the RDTOH pool.

 - Other Advance Uses – Because a PPC is not subject to Part IV taxes, it can be used in a variety of advanced tax transactions.